josiaholatunde/github-finder/README.md

 # An Application to search for gihub users via usernames.
-It also functionality to0 view users github details, most recently created repos, etc
+It also functionality to view users github details, most recently created repos, etc
 <br/>Project Url: https://olatundegithubfinder009876.netlify.com/user/josiaholatunde

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).